 Android users should go to Settings > General Management > Date and Time.
 Turn on "Automatic date and time" there.

 iOS users can find it in Settings > General > Date & Time.
 Enable "Set Automatically" there.

 While Google's location-sharing feature can be extremely useful, we all value our privacy.
-Using TailorGo, however, you can spoof your location and prevent yourself from being tracked.
+Using the professional location changer TailorGo, however, you can spoof your location on Google Maps and prevent yourself from being tracked.
 With many websites and apps also collecting information and acting differently based on your location, TailorGo is the solution.

 - Virtually change your location to anywhere in the world, thus guarding against tracking.

-- Work with various apps and provide users with better experience such as attending geo-specific AR events on Pokemon Go.
+- Work with various apps such as Pokemon GO and provide users with better experience.

 - Simulate GPS movement along the planed routes and designed moving speed.

 - Easy to operate and control with simple clicks.

 - Compatible with both Android and iOS (including the latest iOS 15).